ruuda/blog/posts/2014-08-01-path-tracer.md

   When using `collect().iter()`, the iterator now returns references instead of values.
 - Iterators _do_ make it a lot more convenient to implement `TonemapUnit::FindExposure`, even with the flaw mentioned above.
   More functional, less loops.
 Like LINQ in C#.
+- The operator `+=` cannot be overloaded.
+Apparently the compiler does not replace it with a load, +, store.
+That is a shame.